stowball/hucssley/README.md

 ## What’s in the box?

 Currently, Hucssley provides utility classes for over 110 CSS properties, of which multiple, sensible default values are generated.
-Each utility is also created for various “modules”, whether that’s at certain breakpoints, UI states, user interactions, for print or more.
+Each utility is also created for various “modules”, whether that’s at certain media queries, UI states, user interactions, for print or more.

 Each utility is completely customizable; they can be partially renamed, have values changed, have their modules altered or be omitted entirely.